openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/pd_sd_jwt_vc.json}}

-The presentation of a SD-JWT VC is requested by adding an object named `vc+sd-jwt` to the `format` object of an `input_descriptor`.
+The presentation of an IETF SD-JWT VC is requested by adding an object named `vc+sd-jwt` to the `format` object of an `input_descriptor`.

 Setting `limit_disclosure` property defined in [@!DIF.PresentationExchange] to `required` enables selective release by instructing the Wallet to submit only the disclosures for the matching claims specified in the fields array.
-The unsecured payload of a SD-JWT VC is used to perform the matching.
+The unsecured payload of an IETF SD-JWT VC is used to perform the matching.

 ### Presentation Response